The Ultimate Guide to Adding a New User in WordPress

 Author accounts are pretty limited.
 They're what you would use if you want to have several authors writing content for your site, publishing under their names, but without giving them access to any other functions of your site.
 They can write, edit, post, unpublish, and delete their content, but nothing else.
 They can't edit or alter the content created by another account, and while they can see comments, they can't moderate them.

-WordPress Permissions for Blog Authors
+Wordpress Permissions For Blog Authors

 They also have zero access to site settings; it's a locked-down role, perfect for people writing fresh content for your site.